grafana/mimir/docs/sources/mimir/manage/mimir-runbooks/_index.md

 How to **investigate**:

 - Check if ingester is fast enough to process all data in Kafka.
 If not, configure ingesters to start with later offset instead.

+### MimirRunningIngesterReceiveDelayTooHigh

+This alert fires when "receive delay" reported by ingester while it's running reaches alert threshold.

+How it **works**:

+- After ingester start and catches up with records in Kafka, ingester switches to "running" mode.
+- In running mode, ingester continues to process incoming samples from Kafka and continues to report "receive delay".
+See [`MimirStartingIngesterKafkaReceiveDelayIncreasing`](#MimirStartingIngesterKafkaReceiveDelayIncreasing) runbook for details about this metric.
+- Under normal conditions when ingester is running and it is processing records faster than records are appearing, receive delay should be stable.
+- If observed "receive delay" increases and reaches certain threshold, alert is raised.

+How to **investigate**:

+- Check if ingester is fast enough to process all data in Kafka.
+- If ingesters are too slow, consider scaling ingesters, either vertically (to make ingesters faster), or horizontally to spread incoming series between more ingesters.

+### MimirIngesterFailsToProcessRecordsFromKafka

+This alert fires when ingester is unable to process incoming records from Kafka due to internal errors.
+If ingest-storage wasn't used, such push requests would end up with 5xx errors.

+How it **works**:

+- Ingester reads records from Kafka, and processes them locally.
+Processing means unmarshalling the data and handling write requests stored in records.
+- Write requests can fail due to "user" or "server" errors.
+Typical user error is too low limit for number of series.
+Server error can be for example ingester hitting an instance limit.
+- If requests keep failing due to server errors, this alert is raised.

+How to **investigate**:

+- Check ingester logs to see why requests are failing, and troubleshoot based on that.

+### MimirIngesterFailsEnforceStrongConsistencyOnReadPath

+This alert fires when too many read-requests with strong consistency are failing.

+How it **works**:

+- When read request asks for strong-consistency guarantee, ingester will read the last produced offset from Kafka, and wait until record with this offset is consumed.
+- If read request times out during this wait, that is considered to be a failure of request with strong-consistency.
+- If requests keep failing due to failure to enforce strong-consistency, this alert is raised.

+How to **investigate**:

+- Check wait latency of requests with strong-consistency.
+- Check if ingester needs to process too many records, and whether ingesters need to be scaled up (vertically or horizontally).
+- Consider increasing read-timeout of requests.

 ## Errors catalog